EdwinVW/dapr-traffic-control/README.md

     docker build -t dapr-trafficcontrol/simulation:1.0 .
     ```

+> You can also use the `src/k8s/build-docker-images.ps1` script to build all the images.

 Now you're ready to run the application on Kubernetes:

 1. Make sure you have installed Dapr on your machine on a Kubernetes cluster as described in the [Dapr documentation](https://docs.dapr.io/getting-started/install-dapr/).